-- Course Level: Scholarships are available for pursuing a master degree programme at Flemish institutions.
+- Course Level: Scholarships are available for pursuing a master’s degree program at Flemish institutions.
 (KU Leuven / University of Leuven, University of Antwerp, Ghent University, Hasselt University, Vrije Universiteit Brussel, University colleges (Arts and Nautical Sciences), Antwerp Maritime Academy, Artesis Plantijn University College Antwerp, Erasmus University College Brussels, Karel de Grote University College, LUCA School of Arts and University College Ghent)

 - Study Subject: The scholarships are awarded for all study areas.

-- Scholarship Award: The incoming student is awarded a scholarship of maximum € 8,000 per academic year.
+- Award: The incoming student is awarded a scholarship of a maximum € 9,600 per academic year.